Other questions you might have

 Calls to the helpline may be recorded to monitor the quality of our service and support the training of our staff.
 Call recordings will be deleted after 45 days.

-Can I speak to someone medically trained when I contact you?
+Can I speak to someone medically trained when I contact the helpline?

-We’re not medically trained so we won't be able to answer individual or specific medical questions.
+We’re not medically trained so we’re not able to provide individual medical advice.
 Your IBD team or GP are best placed to provide guidance specific to you.

-Can I speak to someone about financial or legal advice?
+Can I speak to someone for financial or legal advice?

 We don’t have anyone trained in giving legal or financial advice.
-We will try to signpost you to the appropriate services to help.
+We may be able to provide details of other specialist organisations.

 What if I can’t get through?

 Our opening hours are 9am to 5pm, Monday to Friday (except English bank holidays).
-We may need to close for up to an hour for essential staff meetings.
+We may need to close on occasion for essential staff meetings and training.

-If we’re closed, you can leave a voicemail message and we’ll call back as soon as possible.
+If we’re closed, you can leave a voicemail message.

 You can email us at any time, and we aim to reply within three working days.